Franek-Le/HelenaGPT/README.md

 # HelenaGPT
-Custom LM will power HelenaAI
+Stupid custom LM that will maybe power HelenaAI